ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 Flake8
 ------
 The goal of `flake8` is to act as a `PEP 8`_ compliance checker.
-Again, it is important to make sure that if this tool is being used with `black`_, no conflicts arise.
+Again, if this tool is being used with `black`_, it is important to make sure that no conflicts arise.

-The following configuration is the minimum one to setup `flake8`_ together with `black`_ one.
+The following configuration is the minimum one to set up `flake8`_ together with `black`_.

 The configuration for `flake8`_ must be specified in a ``.flake8`` file.